UoMResearchIT/r-shiny-course/content/deploy/_index.Rmd

 Setting up a Shiny Server is beyond the scope of this workshop (though there are some brief notes on the options for doing this in [going further]({{< ref "goingfurther" >}}).
 In this workshop we'll deploy our app to [shinyapps.io](https://www.shinyapps.io).

+{{% notice info %}}
+There is an issue with the package versions installed on the machines in G11.
+Before linking your shinyapps.io account to Rstudio, you will need to type `options(rsconnect.check.certificate = FALSE)` into the R console.
+{{% /notice %}}

 Create an account on shinyapps.io via https://www.shinyapps.io/admin/#/signup  You can do this using a Google or Github account, or using a username/password.

 Having created an account, we can deploy the app directly from R Studio.
 To do this, click the blue publish icon (to the right of the run button).
 You will be prompted to enter your account token.
 This can be obtained from the dashboard for your shinyapps.io account.
 Click the account menu (on the left) then select tokens.
 Click "show", "show secret" and then copy the token to the clipboard.
 This can be pasted into the box in Studio.